Household victimization variable descriptions

-Household victimization includes all property victimization, household burglary, motor vehicle theft, and theft.
+Household victimization includes all property victimization, burglary/trespassing, motor-vehicle theft, and theft.
 This category includes both attempted and completed crimes.

 The respondent's age on the last day of the month before the interview.
 The NCVS collects information on household members age 12 or older.
 The age of the head of household is used for computing household crime demographics.

 The classification of the head of household based on Hispanic culture and origin, without considering race.

 The total income of the household head and all members of the household for the 12 months preceding the interview.
 Includes wages, salaries, net income from businesses or farms, pensions, interest, dividends, rent, and any other form of monetary income.

 The total number of people residing in the household.
 This includes household members under the age of 12.

 A measure of where the victimization occurred.
 This is asked of victims of both personal and household victimization.
 The locations include at or near the victim's home; at or near a friend, neighbor, or relative's home; at a commercial place; in a parking lot or garage; in other public areas (i.e., in open areas, on the street, or on public transportation); at school; or somewhere else.